-the knob and control panel and pull gently.
+The control knobs may be removed for easier cleaning.
+To remove a knob, pull it straight off the stem.
+If knob is difficult to remove, place a towel or dishcloth between the knob and control panel and pull gently.
 Wash the knobs in soap and water or a vinegar and hot water solution.

 Metal parts can be cleaned with soap and water.
-Do not use steel wool, abrasives, ammonia, acids or commercial oven cleaners.
+Do not use steel wool, abrasives, ammonia, acids or commercial oven cleaner.
 Dry with a soft cloth.